Learn To Love Yourself With This Breathing Meditation

 - What To Expect

-Many people experience the release of deep emotion.
+Many people experience the release of deep emotion, especially during longer sessions.
 You may feel emotional pain.
 You may cry.
 You may feel deep love and gratitude.
 You might have visions of a loved one or someone who has passed on.
 Each person's experience varies and each time it's a little different.
 You will most likely feel energy moving through your body, most often described as electricity or tingly sensations.
 You might also feel cramping in the hands and/or mouth which will go away when you're done breathing.

 This is an active breathing meditation.
-For most people it doesn't feel relaxing or easy until it's over.
+For many people just beginning it doesn't feel relaxing or easy until it's over.
 This is a healing tool, and to heal we need to walk through the pain and discomfort.
-That being said, this is more of a gentle Breathwork technique.
 You are welcome to go at your own pace.
-If at any time you would like to reduce the flow of energy or come out of the session completely simply begin breathing through the nose gently.
-You can also open your eyes.
+If at any time you would like to reduce the flow of energy or come out of the session completely simply begin breathing through the nose gently, and you can also open your eyes.